Out Of Ashes Ministries exists to change communities by discipling, equipping, and empowering women to reach other women.

 Q. - What is your favorite area of study? - “Can we have a real chat?
-I remember encountering several years as a follower of Christ where I struggled to read God’s Word.
+I remember several years ago, even as a follower of Christ, where I struggled to read God’s Word.
 I didn’t feel thirsty for it.
 I began asking God to help me have a longing for His Word and to ignite that desire in me.
 I am not someone who enjoys reading books.
 My mind is always busy, creating and going 100mph; stopping to sit still and read was at the bottom of my list.
 When God called me to teach His Word and share my story with women, He stirred up a deep hunger in me not only to read and study, but to DIG.
 He opened up an avenue within me that was not previously active.
 I wouldn’t just call myself a reader now, it is much more.
 I am a digger.
 My favorite area of study is currently the Hebrew language (modern and ancient) and the Old Testament.
 My aim is to stay active and fluent in Hebrew.
 Sitting with God, reading His Word, digging through Scripture, reading the original text; it is a treasure hunt for me.
 My deepest desire is to dig up that treasure and hand it over, hand it out, to as many women as I can.
 It’s not mine to keep.
 I cannot get enough to give enough.”

 Q. - You love being transparent.
 Many people who hear you teach want to know more about your personal life and your personal church affiliation.
 Would you share a little? - “We are active in an amazing local church where we truly learned what it meant to have family.
 We also require every member of our board of directors with Out of Ashes to have an active and committed role within a local church.
 As a ministry we are here to assist the church as a whole, point people to Christ, and reinforce the need for them to be in good Bible-teaching/believing churches.
 Jonathan and I have very rooted history in a few different denominations.
 Ultimately, my pursuit is to follow and teach Scripture; not a twisted version or my own interpretation, but to uphold and teach 100% according to God’s Word.
 Whether my Spirit is excited or my flesh is tormented by His standards; God’s way, His desire laid out in the clear writing of His Word, is the only way.
 The Word of God, not my flesh, is the authority.
 I long to reach women of all denominations with the hope and transformation Christ offers.”